AAAI 2025FOUNDATION MODELS FOR BIOLOGICAL DISCOVERIES

 - 10-page surveys on topics aligned with the theme of the workshop

 Each manuscript should be submitted in a single PDF file, including all content, figures, tables, and references, following the format of AAAI conference papers.
 Paper submissions need to include author information (reviews are not double-blinded).
+References do not counts towards page limit.

-Papers should be submitted at: https://easychair.org/my/conference?conf=fms4bio25.
+Papers should be submitted at: https://easychair.org/conferences/?conf=fms4bio25.

 Concurrent submissions to other journals and conferences are acceptable.
 Accepted papers will be presented as posters or short talks during the workshop and published on the workshop website at https://llms4science-community.github.io/aaai2025.
 We encourage authors of accepted papers to submit datasets at https://github.com/LLMs4Science-Community.
 Selected accepted papers will be presented as contributed talks.
 As a tradition, accepted workshop papers are NOT included in the ACM Digital Library.
 The authors maintain the copyright of their papers.
 Author enquiries should be directed at llms4science@gmail.com.